 Dr. Harris graduated from Vanderbilt University School of Medicine in 2009.
 He completed internal medicine residency, chief residency, and infectious diseases fellowship at Vanderbilt.
 He received his MPH during his ID fellowship and joined the faculty in 2016.
 He served as the Medical Director of Infection Prevention and Antimicrobial Stewardship for the Tennessee Valley VA Healthcare System until 2021.
-He currently serves as an Associate Hospital Epidemiologist at Vanderbilt University Adult Hospital and the Medical Director for the Medicine Patient Care Center.
+He currently serves as an Associate Hospital Epidemiologist at Vanderbilt University Adult Hospital and the Executive Vice Chair for Clinical Affairs for the Department of Medicine.
 His research interests are healthcare-associated infection prevention and health policy.

 Dr. William Schaffner is Professor of Infectious Diseases in the Department of Medicine at the Vanderbilt University School of Medicine.
 After graduation from Yale in 1957, he attended the University of Freiburg, Germany as a Fulbright Scholar.
 He graduated from Cornell University Medical College in 1962, and did his internship, residency training and a Fellowship in Infectious Diseases at Vanderbilt.
 He then fulfilled his selective service obligation in the U.S. Public Health Service as an Epidemic Intelligence Service Officer with the Centers for Disease Control and Prevention in Atlanta for two years (1966-1968).
 He returned to Vanderbilt after that tour of duty, joined the faculty and established the beginning of a 30-year close collaboration with the Tennessee Department of Health.